mariovirgili/Raising-hell-cardputerDV/README.md

 ---

-## 🚧 Project Status
+## 🔴 Development Status

-This project is under heavy development and frequent refactoring.
+Actively under heavy refactor and feature expansion.

-The architecture is being cleaned and modularized before wider contribution.

----

-## 📸 Screenshots / Clips

-(Coming soon)
+Not yet at v1.0.

 ---